hemingcupl/github-slideshow/_posts/0000-01-02-hemingcupl.md

 ---
-layout: slide
+layout: Heathy Life
-title: "Welcome to our second slide!"
+title: "Always be Happy!"
----
+--- Fury
-Your text
+Always here
 Use the left arrow to go back!